 Less Frying, More Baking and Roasting

 When I think of catfish recipes, I automatically think of all those fish fries we had back in the day.
 Piles of french fries, fried hush puppies, and fried fish.
-Of course, we all learned that there were more healthful ways to eat, and gradually our diet changed.
+Of course, we all learned that there were more healthful ways to eat, and gradually our diets changed.
 Fewer fried foods, more baked or roasted meats.

-This baked catfish recipe is my way of continuing to eat a fish I enjoy while being a bit more health conscious.
+This baked catfish recipe is my way of continuing to eat a fish I enjoy while being a bit more health-conscious.
 But I still sometimes crave that good old fried food.

 All those years ago, frying was an inexpensive and easy way to prepare the main meat course, so that’s what was done.
 I mean, for goodness sakes, people back then were busy!